IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

 - The `csi.storage.k8s.io/fstype` parameter is optional.
 The values that are allowed are _ext4_ or _xfs_.
 The default value is _ext4_.
 - The `volume_name_prefix` parameter is optional.
 - The `io_group` parameter is only available on Spectrum Virtualize storage systems.
 For more information about I/O groups, see **Product overview** > **Technical overview** > **I/O group** within your product documentation on [IBM Documentation](https://www.ibm.com/docs).
+- The `virt_snap_func` parameter is optional but necessary in Spectrum Virtualize storage systems if using the Snapshot function.
+To enable the Snapshot function, set the value to _true_. the default value is _false_.

     **Note:**
     For IBM DS8000 family, the maximum prefix length is five characters.
 The maximum prefix length for other systems is 20 characters. <br /><br />For storage systems that use Spectrum Virtualize, the `CSI` prefix is added as default if not specified by the user.